Estevefact/Estevefact.github.io/README.md

 # Limits
 The color are only for 50 categories at maximum in the embeddings, so segment it if you want to see grouping of Colors by authors.
 Github pages supports only 5 GB maximum so I cannot add al the stories audios in english nor the poems.
+The embeddings can only project files of 100 MB mat max so the poems had to be separated into 4 files.

 # Models used: